StudentLoans999/terraform-beginner-bootcamp-2023/journal/week0.md

 This will generate out a changeset, about the state of our infrastructure and what will be changed.

 We can output this changeset ie. "plan" to be passed to an apply, but often you can just ignore outputting.

+Generates an overview of what is going to change from the current set of resources.

 ### Terraform Apply